saifadecha07/saifadecha07/README.md

 -  Currently building a mobile application using Flutter & Dart.
 -  Working on engaging projects like **Face Recognition** systems.

-***I want to be a valuable person in the organization, someone who can contribute as much as many people***

 ---